P50 28s Analyze →

 REV. 2026-05 · 14% CAUGHT

 Three input modes, one verification pass, a Git-ready diff.
 Every recommendation cites the EXPLAIN node it came from.
 Every migration ships with a rollback.
 About 14% of drafts never reach you — they get caught and rewritten by an independent verification step before the review URL goes live.
+Want proof first?
+See a full sample DBA review, then paste your own slow query into the analyzer.

 Stage 01